-Barbican Balcony Table.
-Lewis & Horning
+Barbican Balcony Table, Lewis & Horning

-Bourn from Mark’s clients desire to stand with his guests drinking and smoking on the balcony of his apartment to enjoy the spectacular evening and night time vistas across London.
-The table is perched on the existing glass panels by way of fixing brackets allowing it to be easily removed.
+Born from Mark’s clients desire to stand with his guests drinking and smoking on the balcony of his apartment, to enjoy the spectacular evening and night time vistas across London, this table is perched on the existing glass panels by way of fixing brackets allowing it to be easily removed.

 The image above shows the prototype setup as part of applying to the Barbican estate office for approval to proceed with production and installation.
 The other images show the table fabricated in toughened glass set as a radiator shelf.

 The Barbican is a residential and cultural complex.
-An architectural phenomenon designed in the “Brutalism” style of post war architecture completed originally in the early seventies by the City of London’s Council as “Council Houses” together with public theatres, cinemas, concert halls, galleries and other cultural facilities.
+An architectural phenomenon designed in the ‘Brutalist’ style of post war architecture completed originally in the early seventies by the City of London’s Council as ‘Council Houses’, together with public theatres, cinemas, concert halls, galleries and other cultural facilities.

 The inside walls were thin and made of a composite volcanic type material.
-The floors carried within their depth the world’s first ever water based under floor heating system.
+The floors carried within their depth the world’s first ever water based underfloor heating system.
 The kitchens are uniquely fabricated in stainless steel to exacting and unusually narrow dimensions with integral electric hobs set the length of the work service so as not to intrude into the room.
 Ventilation and waste disposal are also integral to the fabric of the building and so too the other usual services.

-This particular client was a banker working within the City of London’s financial sector.
-His New York Office in the Twin Towers was destroyed by the terrorist attack of 2001 my client having been talking to his colleagues in New York at the time).
+This particular client (for the table) was a banker working within the City of London’s financial sector.
+His New York Office in the Twin Towers was destroyed by the terrorist attack of 2001 (my client having been talking to his colleagues in New York at the time).